cassidyjames/cassidyjames.github.io/wishlist.md

+---
+redirect_from:
+  - /shortlist
+  - /shotlist/
+---
 # Cassidy's Wishlist

+This is my canonical birthday, Christmas, and any-other-time wish list.
+It is up to date.

 ## Shortlist

-The idea of a shortlist is that it's a small number (3–7) of things I'd absolutely love to get.
+An ever-updated small number (3–7) of things I'd absolutely love to get.
 You can use it as a surefire way to get me something I'll love, or as inspiration for getting me something else.

 If multiple colors/options are listed, they're in descending preference order, but all listed are totally fine.